puzzle/amm-techlab/content/en/docs/03.0/bestpractise.md

 ### One process per container

-It is recommended to start only one process per container .This simplifies several things.
+It is recommended to start only one process per container.
+This simplifies following things.

-* Docker can recognize if your container failed
+* Docker can recognize if your container failed and restart it if needed
 * Reduce Image size and startup time
 * Signal handling flows are clearer
 * Reusable Images and looser coupling